-TAB.
-8.2- Requirements for creating open boundary files from a global configuration, appropriate for the subdomain of indices ib:ie,jb:je.
-"Index" designates the i or j index along which the u of v boundary point is situated in the global configuration, starting and ending with the j or i indices indicated.
-For example, to generate file obcnorth\V.nc, use the command ncks -F-d y, je-2 -d x, ib+1, ie-1 cessor ROMS [??], which is an s-coordinate model on an Arakawa C-grid.
-Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [?].
+The radiationrelaxation algorithm is applied when either relaxation time (for "inflow" or "outflow") is non-zero.
+It has been developed and tested in the SPEM model and its successor ROMS [??], which is an s-coordinate model on an Arakawa C-grid.
+Although the algorithm has been numerically successful in the CLIP-PER Atlantic models, the physics do not work as expected [?].
 Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [??].